SAP-samples/cloud-extension-s4hana-business-process/mission/event_based/README.md

 # Configure Event Based Communication Between SAP S/4HANA and SAP Event Mesh
 ## Introduction

-In this how to guide, you will establish a connection between your SAP S/4HANA on-Premise System and Event Mesh.
+In this chapter you will establish a connection between your SAP S/4HANA on-Premise System and Event Mesh.
 This connection is needed to transport events from the SAP S/4HANA system to Event Mesh.

 Additional documentation on configuring trust and creating the RFC destination can be found in the official guide: